-GUIDE has used data-driven, evidenced-based strategies since 1986 to reduce and prevent the use, misuse and abuse of alcohol, tobacco and other drugs by focusing on environmental strategies to achieve community-level change.
+GUIDE has used data-driven, evidence-based strategies since 1986 to reduce and prevent the use, misuse and abuse of alcohol, tobacco and other drugs by focusing on environmental strategies to achieve community-level change.
 GUIDE follows SAMHSA’s Strategic Prevention Framework (SPF) for all strategic planning.
 In addition, we utilize local, state and national data to drive our decision making and planning.

 GUIDE has focused significantly on reducing underage drinking since 2000 when we saw a substantial increase in teen drinking.
 Early on, we adopted the evidence-based program, Communities Mobilizing for Change on Alcohol (CMCA), and mobilized a community task force that implemented a number of critical environmental strategies.
-In 2007, GUIDE partnered with the Gwinnett Coalition for Health and Human Services, a Drug Free Communities (DFC) coalition, to further these efforts.
-This partnership still continues today.

 GUIDE’s mission is to improve community conditions by utilizing collaborations, promoting positive youth development, delivering specialized training and resources and preventing substance use and abuse.